aerobus-open-source/aerobus/paper.md

 ## Benchmarks

-In "benchmarks.cpp", we compare ourselves to std::math and hardcoded fastmath calls.
+In "benchmarks.cpp", we compared ourselves to `std::math` and hardcoded fastmath calls.
 The standard library exposes functions (at link time only) such as `_ZGVeN8v_sin`.
 They are vectorized versions of `std::sin`, in this case, specialized for avx512 registers.

 Benchmarks are quite simple and test compute-intensive operations: computing sinus (compound twelve times) of all elements of a large double precision buffer of values (larger than cache).
 We run code on a laptop equipped with an Intel i7-1195G7 at 2.90GHz.
 The main loop is parallelized using OpenMP (version 201511) with a "parallel for".